 A Swiss army knife of coding tools.
-Good matrix library, general scientific tools, statistics library, art tools interoperation with everything else - wraps C, C++, Fortran, comes with web servers, HTTP clients, parsers and all the other fruits of a thriving community.
+Good matrix library, general scientific tools, statistics tools, web server, art tools, but, most usefully, interoperation with everything else - It wraps C, C++, Fortran, includes HTTP clients, parsers, API libraries, and all the other fruits of a thriving community.
 Fast enough, easy to debug, garbage-collected.
 If some bit is too slow, you compile it, otherwise, you relax.
-An excellent choice if you’d rather get stuff done than write code.
+A good default if you’d rather get stuff done than write code.

 The python-specific part of jupyter, which can also run without jupyter.
 Long story.

 Check out the Rich display protocol which allows you to render objects as arbitrary graphics.

 How to use this?
 The display api docs explain that you should basically implement methods such as

 I made a thing called latex_fragment which leverages this to display arbitrary latex inline.
 This is how you use it:

 def _figure_data(self, format): fig, ax = plt.subplots() ax.plot(self.data, 'o') ax.set_title(self._repr_latex_()) data = print_figure(fig, format) # We MUST close the figure, otherwise IPython’s display machinery # will pick it up and send it as output, resulting in a double display plt.close(fig) return data # Here we define the special repr methods that provide the IPython display protocol # Note that for the two figures, we cache the figure data once computed. def _repr_png_(self): if self._png_data is None: self._png_data = self._figure_data('png') return self._png_data

 For a non-graphical non-fancy terminal, you probably simply want nice formatting of dictionaries etc: